Tuteja-Lab/gen349_week_14_15/lecture/Week14_lecture.md

     `cd g<tab>`

 - The shell will fill in the rest of the directory name for `gen349_week_14_15`.
-Now enter:
+Once you change directories, enter:

     `ls /lecture/Diverse<tab><tab>`